US pulls Cambodia wildlife sanctuary funding | DW | 17.06.2021

 The US Embassy in Phnom Penh says it has spent more than $100 million to combat deforestation in the Prey Lang Wildlife Sanctuary.
 But illegal activities continue apace.

-The United States is ending an aid programme aimed at protecting one of Cambodia's biggest wildlife sanctuaries, the US Embassy in Phnom Penh said on Thursday.
+The United States is ending an aid program aimed at protecting one of Cambodia's biggest wildlife sanctuaries, the US Embassy in Phnom Penh said on Thursday.

-But, the sanctuary lost over 38,000 hectares of forest, or nearly 9% of its forest covers during the time, the US Embassy said.
+But the sanctuary lost over 38,000 hectares (93,900 acres) of forest, or nearly 9% of its forest cover, during that time, the US Embassy said.
 Cambodian authorities had not adequately prosecuted wildlife crimes or put a stop to illicit activities, it added.

 The US says it will also continue to work with the Cambodian government through initiatives like the Mekong-US partnership, which was launched last year with an eye toward countering the growing influence of China in the region.